Organizations that invest in leadership development perform better than those that don’t.

-- Create organizational alignment.
+- Drive strategy execution.
 Effective leadership development isn’t development for its own sake.
 Organizations need a leadership strategy that closely connects with the business strategy and equips employees with the leadership skills needed to implement it.
 Leadership development allows organizations to shape the culture and strategy of business.

-- Increase organizational agility.
+- Increase success in navigating change.
 Leadership development increases people’s ability to respond rapidly in unpredictable business environments.
 When organizations look beyond developing senior executives and high potentials to unlock the full potential of their talent pools, agility is magnified.

 Learn more about the studies and these 4 outcomes of leadership development in the CCL white paper, Driving Performance: How Leadership Development Powers Sustained Success.